 Services will be private.
 A celebration of life will be held at a later date.

 In lieu of flowers, donations can be made to the Juvenile Diabetes Foundation (https://www.jdrf.org/) or Dawndale Farm Wildlife, Wild Animal Rescue and Rehabilitation (http://www.dawndalefarmwildlife.com/)

 Arrangements are under the direction of Kostanski Funeral Home.
 For condolences, please visit www.kostanskifuneralhome.com

-To send flowers to David "Brad" Bradley Sullivan's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of David "Brad" Bradley Sullivan, please visit our floral store.